Arisara18499/NEON-TREASURE-HUNT/README.md

             setTimeout(() => {
                 if (teams.length > 0) {
-                    messageArea.textContent = 'Select a word and click a card to continue...';
+                    messageArea.textContent = 'Select a team and click a treasure card to continue...';
                 } else {
                     messageArea.textContent = 'Add your teams and start the treasure hunt!';
                 }